Guoxuan-Li/GEOL0069_Week4/codes/Unsupervised Learning.md

 #### Basic Code Implementation

+This code is used to connect GoogleDrive into Colab.
 ```python
 from google.colab import drive
 drive.mount('/content/drive')
 ```
+Install the rasterio
 ```python
 pip install rasterio
 ```

+Install the netCDF4 library
 ```python
 pip install netCDF4
 ```

+A basic K-means clustering algorithm and visualisation of K-means clustering results.
 ```python
 # Python code for K-means clustering
 from sklearn.cluster import KMeans